 7. Help Your Loved One Find Treatment

 People with BPD are often reluctant to seek treatment for a wide variety of reasons, including believing that their feelings are justified or having had negative experiences with mental health care professionals in the past.
 However, professional mental health treatment is necessary in order to restore emotional harmony and ensure your loved one has the support they need to make meaningful changes.
 It may fall to you to find that treatment.

 For many people with BPD, residential mental health treatment programs offer the best environments in which to begin the healing process.
 The immersive milieu and intensity of therapy made possible by these programs allow your loved one to be continuously monitored and make rapid progress toward wellness.
 Using a personalized curriculum of individual, group, and holistic therapies, they can begin to deeply explore their illness and develop concrete strategies for making emotional and behavioral change.
 If your loved one has experienced trauma, connecting with a program that offers specialized trauma-focused therapies can be paramount to the healing process.

 8. Find Support for Yourself

 Learning how to cope with borderline personality disorder is not easy, either for you or your loved one.
 Many family members of people with BPD experience profound isolation, fear, and shame as they struggle to navigate the illness and it is important to make sure your own needs and feelings do not get lost in your quest to support your loved one.
 Remember to take time for yourself and nourish yourself, mind, body, and spirit.
 By seeking your own individual therapy and/or connecting with support groups for loved ones of people with BPD, you can get the guidance you need to cope.
-The family programming offered by some residential mental health treatment programs is often an invaluable source of support and designed specifically for people like you.
+The family programming offered at Bridges to Recovery is often an invaluable source of support and designed specifically for people like you.